Skip navigation

 Purpose

-To inform the community, staff and members of the ‘ANU Drill Hall Gallery and Art Collection Advisory Committee’.
+To inform the community, staff and members of the ‘ANU Drill Hall Gallery and Art Collection Advisory Committee’ on the management of the Drill Hall Gallery and Art Collection.

 Overview